AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/create-an-account-matched-audience-on-linkedin.md

    ![](assets/create-a-matched-audience-on-linkedin-7.png)

 And that’s it.
-Your list of accounts has been pushed over to [!UICONTROL LinkedIn].
+Your list of accounts has been pushed over to [!DNL LinkedIn].

 >[!MORELIKETHIS]
 >
->[Use a Marketo List or Smart List as a [!UICONTROL LinkedIn] Audience Segment](/help/marketo/product-docs/demand-generation/social/social-functions/use-a-marketo-list-or-smart-list-as-a-linkedin-audience-segment.md)
+>[Use a Marketo List or Smart List as a [!DNL LinkedIn] Audience Segment](/help/marketo/product-docs/demand-generation/social/social-functions/use-a-marketo-list-or-smart-list-as-a-linkedin-audience-segment.md)